What is Supply Chain Risk Management?

 To be effective, supply chain risk management processes should provide a deep, continuous understanding of dependencies across all tiers with tools that can surface risks before they disrupt production.

-Streamlining SCRM with Supply Chain Risk Management Tools
+Supply Chain Risk Management Software and Tools

 Manual SCRM processes use spreadsheets, emails, and disconnected tools.
 Inadequate visibility and a lack of integration lead to inefficiencies and blind spots.
 According to Michigan Technological University, 63% of companies do not use any technology to monitor their supply chain performance, resulting in limited visibility and increased vulnerability to disruptions.